VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter10.md

 application by modifying MiniGUI configuration file, but also by APIs.
 Application can even customize its own renderer.
 It is very convenience for customized UI.
 The implementation of renderer has two parts as follow:

 - Attributes of window elements, include the information of window elements, such as color, size, font and so on.
 - Rendering method of window elements, it defines how to draw window elements.

 MiniGUI renderer creates categories for attributes of each part of window and control, defines drawing interface, so as to get a complete look and feel renderer mechanism.
-MiniGUI 3.0 has four renderers, classic, flat, fashion and skin. classic is default renderer, that means, application draws window and control's look and feel by using classic renderer when MiniGUI is initializing.
+MiniGUI 3.0 has four renderers, classic, flat, fashion and skin. `Classic` is default renderer, that means, application draws window and control's look and feel by using classic renderer when MiniGUI is initializing.
-Fashion renderer is supported by mGPlus component, MiniGUI doesn't support it.
+Fashion renderer is supported by mGPlus component.

 Application can select a specified renderer for certain window and define attribute of window element's look and feel.
 Application can also define its